-This is the fourth article of a series of seven articles, which are based on my free e-book “Driving in Spain: How to Avoid the 7 Biggest Mistakes Most Foreigners Make”.
+This is the fourth article of a series of seven articles, which are based on my book “Driving in Spain: How to Avoid the 7 Biggest Mistakes Most Foreigners Make”.

 - Mistake #1: Using an Invalid Driving Licence

 - Mistake #2: Not Having Your Vehicle Documentation in Order

 - Mistake #3: Driving While Speaking on the Phone

 - Mistake #4: Not Stopping or Giving Way

 - Mistake #5: Not Driving on the Right Side

 - Mistake #6: Speeding, Illegal Drugs and Alcohol